-September Charm Anemone has masses of beautiful shell pink buttercup flowers with gold eyes and a hot pink reverse at the ends of the stems from mid to late summer, which emerge from distinctive pink flower buds, and which are most effective when planted in groupings.
+September Charm Anemone is smothered in stunning shell pink buttercup flowers with yellow eyes at the ends of the stems from late summer to late fall.
+The flowers are excellent for cutting.
 Its lobed leaves remain dark green in color throughout the season.
-The fruit is not ornamentally significant.

 September Charm Anemone is a dense herbaceous perennial with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.

 This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
 It is a good choice for attracting bees and butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.